JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 ### Regular AeroPress

-Weirdly enough this [recipe calls for a fine grind](https://aeroprecipe.com/recipes/james-hoffmann-aeropress-recipe), nearing espresso grind levels, however in my experience it actually requires wayyy coarser grind before the bitterness starts to drop and flavors start to show up.
-Perhaps it is due to the reusable metal filter, a bunch of people recommend using metal *and* paper filter together.
+This recipe [calls for a fine grind](https://aeroprecipe.com/recipes/james-hoffmann-aeropress-recipe), nearing espresso grind levels and is built around the **paper filter only**.

+Warning when using only the metal filter: you will find it too bitter even at double coarseness of pourover (100 clicks or more with Kingrinder K6) and 95°C and might find some sour notes too, this is due to the metal filter not holding enough in when seeping and pushing.

 Examples with Kingrinder K6:

-- Lykke - Peru Agua de Nieve, 100 clicks, 95°C still too bitter (with reusable metal filter)
-- Father Carpenter - Kenya light roast, 100 clicks, 100°C still too bitter (with reusable metal filter)
+- Father Carpenter - Kenya light roast:
+  - with metal and paper filter: 35-25 clicks, 97-100°C still too sour
+  - with paper filter only: 40 clicks, 97-100°C (35 clicks too bitter, 45 too sour)

 1. 11g coffee (ground at the finer end of medium, assuming this is light roasted coffee.
 The darker you go the more you may prefer to increase the dose and coarsen the grind.)
 2. Put the paper filter into the cap (or use metal *and* paper filter, both).
 Don't rinse or preheat the brewer (it doesn't make any difference)
 3. Put coffee into the brewer
 4. Place on scales and then add water, aiming to wet all the coffee during pouring.
 200g water (100°C for light, 90-95°C medium, 85-90°C dark)
+5. (Optional) stir if it seems clumped
-5. Start a timer, and immediately place the piston piece into the top of the brewer, about 1cm in
+6. Start a timer, and immediately place the piston piece into the top of the brewer, about 1cm in
-6. Wait 2 minutes
+7. Wait 2 minutes (but you may go up to 8-10 minutes)
-7. Holding the brewer and the piston, gently swirl the brewer
+8. Holding the brewer and the piston, gently swirl the brewer
-8. Wait 30 seconds
+9. Wait 30 seconds
-9. Press gently all the way
+10. Press gently all the way (should take 30-60 seconds)

 ### French press